 An autobiography is a concise summary of a person’s life.
-To write one, you don’t need to start off with “I was born in 1965 in Los Angeles, California”.
+To write one, you don’t need to start with “I was born in 1965 in Los Angeles, California”.
 You don’t need to start right from the beginning.
 If you came from another country, you can always mention that and specify when you moved to North America.
 This provides good background into your beliefs and practices and demonstrates your willingness to change and adapt.

 Talk about Your Passion

 If you cultivated a passion for your career choice early on in your life, mention that.
-Perhaps there was an outstanding teacher who encouraged you to continue your schooling in the content area of your choice.
+Perhaps there was an outstanding teacher who encouraged you to continue your schooling in your chosen content area.
 This is a good place to begin.
 However, some professionals did not develop their love for their careers until later on in life, after obtaining other degrees or working in unrelated professions.
-If this the situation you find yourself in, start there, and explain how certain events changed your outlook and encouraged you to begin your present career.
+If this the situation you find yourself in, start there and explain how certain events changed your outlook and encouraged you to begin your present career.

 There’s No Set Format

 As you can see, there really is no set formula for writing an autobiography.
-Begin the document with either where you grew up and how it shaped you or with your post-secondary education.
+Begin the document with either where you grew up and how it shaped you or your post-secondary education.
 Include where you went for your higher education, what you took, and when you completed it.
 If the degree is directly related to your field, you can mention specific courses that piqued your interest or drove you to pursue a specific path.
-You can also mention any research work, extracurricular clubs or groups you took part in at school that was related to your career.
+You can also mention any research work, extracurricular clubs, or groups you took part in at school related to your career.

 Some Personal Details Are Okay